Nemo dat quod non habet: Sales in open markets

-Leases

-In the case of Bruton v London Quadrant Housing Trust [2000] 1 AC 406, Lord Hoffman created an exception to the rule in relation to the granting of a leasehold estate in land.
-It is possible, though this is controversial, for a mere licensee to create a tenancy if the hallmarks of a tenancy are present.
-This means that the holder of a lesser right (i.e. the licensee, which is not an estate in land) can create a larger right, an estate even.

 Scots law

 As in the United States, banknotes in Scotland are an exception to the rule.
 This issue arose in the 1749 case of Crawfurd v The Royal Bank, where title to a banknote issued by the Bank of Scotland that had gone missing in the post and found in the possession of the Royal Bank of Scotland was disputed.